DanielMFernandes/CCNA_Course_Notes/Course_Notes/Spanning_Tree_Protocol_Part2.md

-- The “spanning-tree vlan <vlan-number> root secondary” command sets the STP PRIORITY to 28672 (exactly 4096 higher than 24576).
+- The “spanning-tree vlan <vlan-number> root secondary” command sets the STP PRIORITY to 28672 (24576 + 4096).

 ---